secretGeek/today-i-learned-staging/sql_server/bulk_comparison_with_hashbytes.md

 The maximum input to `hashbytes` -- prior to `SQL Server 2016` -- is 8000 bytes.

-# Solution for versions less than SQL Server 2016
+## Solution for versions less than SQL Server 2016

-This yak took a lot of shaving cream!
+This yak took many cans of shaving cream!

 You can use this function to hash `varbinary(max)` ... (note you don't specify which hash function is used... so I'm guessing it's possible that two different database instances *might* use different hash functions inside the repl hash binary... it may be configurable? but within one database instance this should work consistently...)